janaom/gcp-data-engineering-etl-with-composer-dataflow/README.md

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/6a16b07e-7bc3-4522-9fb6-ff94347ffa63)

 Solution worked as expected.
 New file was copied to the processed folder and the same process repeated.
+The transformed data will be added to the same tables in BQ.

 ![image](https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/a4d449d0-35ec-42dc-b6b6-c08e91934b95)